 The information provided will be processed in accordance with the data protection principles set out in the Data Protection Act 2018.
-The information provided will be available publicly; the register will be available on the GOsC website.
+The information provided will be available publicly; the register will be available on the GOSC website.

 If you are not sure what to declare or whether or when your declaration needs to be updated, please err on the side of caution.
-If you would like to discuss this issue please contact the Chief Executive ce@osteopathy.org.uk) or the Chair of Council (chair@osteopathy.org.uk) for confidential guidance.
+If you would like to discuss this issue please contact the Governance Manager, governance@osteopathy.org.uk.